thomasabishop/eolas/Databases/SQL/5_UPDATE.md

   - sql
 ---

-# SQL: The UPDATE clause
+# SQL: The UPDATE query

 With UPDATE we modify existing records.